arlotito/my-simple-bash-ca/README.md

-Simple CA for creating self-signed root, intermediate and leaf (client/server) x509 certificates.
+A simple CA for creating self-signed root, intermediate and leaf (client/server) x509 certificates.
 For testing purposes only.
+You just need a bash shell and openssl.

 ![picture 1](images/diagram.png)